|

 Ryegrass in a Bluegrass lawn.

-fescue, perennial rye grass or
+Additions of creeping red fescue, perennial rye grass or

 annual rye grass seeds are included in bluegrass for several reasons.
 Red Fescue